Format Guidelines for DAs

 Including the right information in the right format can help avoid delays or extra costs.

-You should provide one digital copy and one paper copy of all plans, drawings and documents when lodging a DA.
+You should provide digital copies of all plans, drawings and documents when submitting a DA.

 - Each document or plan should be saved as a separate file.
 The only exception to this is elevation plans, shadow plans, stormwater layouts and some landscape plans, as well as bulk earthwork, typical road cross sections, road longitudinal sections which can be multiple pages.